michaelthomasletts/michaelthomasletts.github.io/content/blog/personal/threnody-for-maculae.md

 [^1]:
     I do not require accommodations.
 There will come a day when that changes; however, I am thankfully not at that point.
 Besides employing a massively sized cursor, humongous text, dark-mode, and blue-light blocking eyeglasses, I'm good.
 It would be nice if I could commute home before nightfall due to my poor night vision.
 It would also be nice if my colleagues understood I regularly miss handshakes and fail to see somebody approaching me from the side.
 But those are not and should not be dealbreakers.
 [^2]:
-    After publishing this post, this story became much worse and _much more_ strange.
+    When I published this blog post, I believed this matter was closed and that I was writing retrospectively.
+It has been over half a year after all.
+Not long after publishing this post, however, this story became much worse and _significantly_ stranger — and I _still_ do not have any insight into what happened, why, or what it meant.
 I haven't decided yet if I will publish something about that or not.
-Whatever I end up doing, I will simply clarify that "strange and off" was a _profound_ understatement.
+Whatever I end up doing, I will simply clarify in the meantime that "strange and off" was a _profound_ understatement.